5. Columns¶

 What was the total number of fatalities?

-Which helicopter maker had the most accidents?
+Which helicopter maker had the most fatal accidents?

-Which state had the most helicopter accidents?
+Which year had the most fatal helicopter accidents?